cruix89/cruix-video-archiver/README.md

 - **HVEC (x265) encoding**
   video processing using [ffmpeg](https://github.com/FFmpeg/FFmpeg) to encode the entire library to hvec codec.
-  saving disk space and bring the modern format to the library
+  saving disk space and bring the modern format to the library. the conversion is done to a video at each cycle of the system, that is, processing is done then the system goes into standby mode, after a new cycle another video processing is done and so on until the entire library is converted .
+After the system no longer detects unprocessed videos then it will go directly to standby mode

 - **designed for excellent compatibility with large media center projects**
   the library structure is organized for great viewing on [plex](https://github.com/plexinc/pms-docker) and [jellyfin](https://jellyfin.org/docs/general/installation/container/)